celer-network/layer2-finance-contracts/test/input/README.md

 #### Transition flags

-Use the followings flag to mark invalid transition for testing:
+Use the followings flag to mark transition for testing:

-1. invalid root
+1. generate dispute data
-2. invalid amount
+2. generate invalid root and dispute data
-3. invalid signature
+3. generate invalid signature and dispute data
-4. invalid account id
+4. generate invalid account id and dispute data
+99. last transition of a block